Share via

 How Create search query works

-Screenshot of the authoring canvas, after a node was added, highlighting the Add an action selection and focused on Create search query.
+Screenshot after a node was added, highlighting the Add a tool selection and focused on Create search query.

-The Create search query action rewrites the user’s input using:
+The Create search query tool rewrites the user's input based on:

 • The original input